 - Women’s engagement in politics (broadly defined) and role in political change in twentieth century Britain

-- The long-term impact of the residualisation of council housing on the lack of affordable housing in the present day as well as the ongoing consequences for individuals and communities who reside in interwar and postwar council housing
+- The long-term impact of the residualisation of council housing on the lack of affordable housing in the present day

 - Children’s use of urban space and the ways in which this was altered by urban planning in the post war years, especially with regards to play